 In order to provide you, as a visitor to Keukenhof, with an unforgettable day, certain Keukenhof rules must also be observed.
 These rules are detailed in the Park Regulations.
 Click here for the Park Regulations of Keukenhof.

-Telephone +31 (0)252 465 555 (only business enquiries)
+Telephone +31 (0)252 465 555 (business enquiries only)

-VAT no. NL 8547.77.155.B01
+Dutch VAT no. NL 8547.77.155.B01

-However, if your lost item is listed please let us know as soon as possible.
+If your lost item is listed please let us know as soon as possible.
 By answering a couple of questions we can verify that it really is your lost property.
 After that it is very simple: you either pick up your found item or have it delivered to your home.